Maritime cocaine smuggling: Torpedo

 The buoy contains a mechanism to temporarily raise then lower its antenna to transmit its coordinates in encrypted form at irregular intervals.
 Encrypted codes are used in case of signal interception.
 Such an encryption could, at a minimum, delay authorities in their attempt to reach the cargo, allowing the traffickers to reach it first.
 This system evolved from existing buoys used on fishing nets.
 The buoy designers claim a near 100% shipment delivery success, and state the "torpedo" development is evolving into remote-control using encrypted signals transmitted via satellite.

 Underwater concealment of narcotics on cargo ships

 Underwater smuggling operations often involve divers attaching so-called "parasites"—large metal containers concealed beneath the waterline and filled with illicit substances such as cocaine—to the hulls of cargo ships.
 This method allows traffickers to covertly transport drugs across international borders, as the containers are difficult to detect during standard inspections.
 However, only relatively small quantities have been reported using this technique, usually ranging in the hundreds of kilograms, as evidenced by reported seizures of up to 200 kg in single incidents.

+At-sea drop-offs

+In recent years, an alternative method of maritime cocaine smuggling that has gained small but increasing prominence is the so-called at-sea drop-off method.
+While most of the cocaine intercepted in the maritime domain is smuggled aboard cargo vessels and enters through industrial ports, the drop-off method relies on the transfer of cocaine at sea.
+Criminal networks and actors involved in port security continuously adapt to one another’s practices and countermeasures.
+As security controls in industrial ports have intensified in response to cocaine smuggling, the use of at-sea drop-offs appears to have increased over the past decade.
+By transferring cocaine before the mother vessel reaches port, criminal networks can circumvent some of the controls associated with major industrial ports.

+At-sea drop-offs typically involve the transfer of cocaine from a larger “mother ship” to a smaller “daughter vessel”, such as a fishing vessel, which can track the location of the dropped packages by GPS, before subsequently transporting the drugs ashore.
+Such transfers take place in coastal waters off both Africa and Northern Europe, with a particularly notable increase observed in the latter in recent years.
+The method also carries the risk of producing what can be termed “drift cocaine”, whereby criminal actors lose track of cocaine during or following an at-sea transfer, leaving it to drift at sea and potentially wash ashore.
+Several such incidents have occurred in recent years.
+In Denmark, for instance, nearly a ton of cocaine washed ashore in Sejerø Bay (Sejerøbugten) in 2024.